 3. Ultimate Plata Dark

 Where is the Dark Mode Squad?
-Some people say dark mode is just a trend while some others have a strong opinion about the beneficially of it.
+Some people say dark mode is just a trend while others have a strong opinion about its benefits.
 I am not going to make an argument.
 But dark mode undoubtedly looks beautiful and elegant.
 Ultimate Plata Dark is such a theme that will make your desktop looks dark chocolate with some cool indigo accents.

 You might have already known about the Numix icon pack.
 The Numix icon pack is one of the most popular icon packs for any theme.
 The developer created the Numix-N to match with that icon pack.
-This theme has a flat look into it with minimal title bar and buttons.
+This theme has a flat look with a minimal title bar and buttons.

 Candra is an LXDE theme suite of flat and minimalist designs.
 It is used by default in Candra OS that is a simple derived Linux distro.
 It has both light and dark variants.
 It was mainly developed for GNOME.
 But later, it got support for any desktop environments based on the GTK+ toolkit, including LXDE.